Bangladeshi diaspora: Canada

 Bangladeshi Canadian refers to a person of Bangladeshi background born in Canada or a Bangladeshi that has migrated to Canada.
 Before 1971 about 150 Bengali people came to Canada as East Pakistani.
 The main influx of migration of Bangladeshis started in the early 1980s.
 Back in 1988, about 700 Bangladeshi families lived in Toronto, though about another 900 families were living in Montreal.
 Now, Toronto has a sizeable Bangladeshi community significantly larger than Montreal's, with over 50,000 in the city proper and over 65,000 in the Greater Toronto Area.
 Toronto's eastern boroughs of East York and Scarborough on Danforth Avenue have a sizable Bangladeshi population.
 The area around Danforth east and west of Victoria Park Avenue has many Bangladeshi stores and restaurants.
 The Crescent Town neighbourhood just north of Danforth, which consists of many high-rise apartment buildings, has primarily a Bengali population.
 In 2019, a petition was started to rename Danforth Avenue, or at least a part of it, to Bangladesh Avenue.
 This request was made to honour the large Bangladeshi community that was established there.
+In July 2023, the City of Toronto officially designated Danforth Avenue, between Pharmacy Avenue and Main Street as "Banglatown".
 Under the Investor Category, about 100 families moved to Canada since 2015.

+Bangladeshi Canadians have participated in local civic organizations, including Doly Begum who, in 2018, was the first person of Bangladeshi descent to be elected to any legislative body in the North American.